HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 | Utilities | Revenue (apportioned) | Bills, meter readings, occupancy records |

-Maintenance & Repair considerations
+Maintenance and Repair considerations

 Landlords must distinguish between allowable repairs and personal improvements.
 Replacing like-for-like items typically qualifies as revenue expenditure.
 Upgrades and enhancements usually represent capital improvements.

 Mixed-use properties complicate expense allocation further.
 Landlords living in part of rental properties need detailed apportionment.
-Room counts, floor areas, and usage time all influence calculations.
+Room counts, floor areas and usage time all influence calculations.

 Proactive compliance measures reduce penalty risk and enquiry likelihood: